-What’s the difference between KYC and AML?
+What is the difference between KYC and Anti-Money Laundering?

 Know Your Customer is quite similar to Anti-Money Laundering (AML) protocols, and they are connected.
 KYC brings transparency to AML by using its verifications, monitoring, and flagging activities to draw out suspicious activities that may involve money laundering.

 When banks take steps to verify consumer identities and understand their spending habits, banks can then have more data on their side to flag suspicious activities.
 The only way people can launder money or finance terrorism is by opening anonymous accounts.
 KYC gives banks the ability to detect these types of activities better.

 As regulations tighten, banks must learn how to comply accordingly or else face expensive fines and penalties.
 Between 2013 and 2014, financial institutions faced $4.3 billion in liabilities, which is four times greater than the previous nine years in total.